 67. Don’t want to get out of the water?
-Luckily for you, the planet’s only underwater hotel, Jules Undersea Lodge, is located right at the Key Largo Undersea Park.
+Luckily, the planet’s only underwater hotel, Jules Undersea Lodge, is located at the Key Largo Undersea Park.

 Florida Keys State Parks

 Some of the most beautiful places in the Florida Keys are state parks.
-Here are a couple of spots that deserves at least one day of your time.
+Here are a couple of spots that deserve at least one day of your time.

 70. Long Key State Park, MM 67.5: Just an hour from mainland Florida, you will find this magical wonderland full of natural wonders.
 Walk, swim, or hike your way through as you admire the local birds, mangroves, and stunning natural beauty.

 71. Lignumvitae Key State Park, MM 78.5: Covered in a lush hardwood hammock, this tropical paradise is one of the most beautiful spots in the keys.
-You can enjoy yourself just wandering around but I’d recommend checking out one of their ranger-guides tourists that run from December to April.
+You can enjoy just wandering around, but I recommend checking out one of their ranger-guide tours that run from December to April.
 It’s the perfect way to learn about the native land.
 Accessible by boat only.

-73. Bahia Honda Key State Park, MM 36.8: This award-winning park covers more than 500 acres and offers some of the very best snorkeling in Florida.
+73. Bahia Honda Key State Park, MM 36.8: This award-winning park covers over 500 acres and offers some of the best snorkeling in Florida.

 Best Florida Keys Beaches

-Of course, it’s all about the beaches in Florida, and in the Keys, they are especially great for water sports.
+Of course, it’s all about the beaches in Florida, and the Keys are especially great for water sports.
 These are the best of the best.